Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks: Abstract

 \section{Abstract}

-We present a series of deep convolutional neural networks used to predict the location of primordial star forming regions in hydrodynamic cosmological simulations.
-The predictor consists of two deep neural networks: one predicts subvolumes of size 10$^3$ comoving kpc$^3$ which host star forming regions, another predicts which voxels within the subvolume may be forming stars.
-We find that the combined deep neural network module predicts primordial star forming regions with accuracy $\geq 99.8\%$, and star formation can be localized within the region to $\lesssim 5^3$~voxels ($\sim 1.60 $~comoving kpc$^3$) in simulations where the total volume is $17.58 $~comoving Mpc$^3$.
-We further verify the module by applying it to spatially under-resolved hydrodynamical simulations without primordial star formation to locate star-forming regions.
-When applied to a simulation with the same mass resolution as the training data simulation but of lower spatial resolution, the model reproduces a reasonable number of star-forming regions as compared to the highy resolved full physics simulations that explicitly models primordial star formation and feedback.
-When applied to simulations with coarser mass resolution, we find that the method is capable of finding star-forming regions at later redshifts, but cannot completely overcome the delayed structure formation that is a consequence of lower mass and force resolution.
-This model predicts first generation star formation sites without the use of halo finding, allowing prediction of primordial stars in spatially under-resolved simulations that cannot accurately resolve primordial star forming halos.
+We investigate applying 3D deep convolutional neural networks as fast surrogate models of the formation and feedback effects of primordial stars in hydrodynamic cosmological simulations of the first galaxies.
+Here, we present the surrogate model to predict localized primordial star formation; the feedback model will be presented in a subsequent paper.
+The star formation prediction model consists of two sub-models: the first is a 3D volume classifier that predicts which (10 comoving kpc)$^3$ volumes will host star formation, followed by a 3D Inception-based U-net voxel segmentation model that predicts which voxels will form primordial stars.
+We find that the combined model predicts primordial star forming volumes with high skill, with $F_1 >0.995$ and true skill score $>0.994$.
+The star formation is localized within the volume to $\lesssim5^3$~voxels ($\sim1.6$~comoving kpc$^3$) with $F_1>0.399$ and true skill score $>0.857$.
+Applied to simulations with low spatial resolution, the model predicts star forming regions in the same locations and at similar redshifts as sites in resolved full-physics simulations that explicitly model primordial star formation and feedback.
+When applied to simulations with lower mass resolution, we find that the model predicts star forming regions at later redshift due to delayed structure formation resulting from lower mass resolution.
+Our model predicts primordial star formation without halo finding, so will be useful in spatially under-resolved simulations that cannot resolve primordial star forming halos.
+To our knowledge, this is the first model that can predict primordial star forming regions that match highly-resolved cosmological simulations.

 \keywords{Deep Learning, Convolutional Neural Networks, Population III, First Stars}